 Questions Notes

 How is an example of the

 importance of fractions?

 Why is that information significant?

 What evidence did you find to support

 using fractions on the job?

-,

 How does that compare with?

-What ideas can you add to ?

-What ideas can you add to?
+what ideas can you add to?

 What might happen if you didn't know

 how to use fractions on this job?

 What is most important about?

 How does that apply in this case?

-11 7
+now does that apply in this case.

 How does that relate to your life?

+How has your thinking shares d since

-How has your thinking changed since
+now has your thinking changed since

-doing this research?

-and research.